Programming-0101/TheBook/Topic/D/ReadMe.md

 ## Compile-Time Errors

 Compile-time errors are when the compiler doesn't understand your code.
 These happen when the code you write doesn't follow the syntax/grammar rules of your programming language.
 These are also called **syntax errors**.
 Until these are fixed, your program won't run at all.
-Knowing how to fix these is only possible by learning and apllying the grammar rules of your programming language.
+Knowing how to fix these is only possible by learning and applying the grammar rules of your programming language.

 The thing about syntax errors is that the compiler will tell you when and where it started getting confused by the code you wrote.

+> TODO: Example

 > TODO: How to Fix